theupdateframework/taps/tap14.md

 5.root.json first in 3, then 2, then 1.
 If this file is found, the client will look for 6.root.json using the same process.
 To facilitate this, the client should maintain functions to parse root files from previous spec versions.
+Note that the library that supports a given spec version may also use a different naming convention than VERSION.root.json to find the root metadata.
 If the client does not support the specification version of a root file, the client shall terminate the update and report the specification version mismatch.

 When a client validates root and targets metadata, they may check for the